luxinyu1/luxinyu1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in the Chinese Information Processing Laboratory at the Institute of Software, Chinese Academy of Sciences, under the Supervision of Professor Xianpei Han.
+I am a Ph.D. student in the Chinese Information Processing Laboratory at the Institute of Software, Chinese Academy of Sciences, under the Supervision of Professor Xianpei Han.

 ## Research